jedinym/sqc-text/main.typ

 == Architecture
-Since supporting many concurrent validations is crucial, we needed to devise a solution that can handle them effectively.
+Since supporting many concurrent validations is crucial, we needed to devise a solution that could handle them effectively.
 To guarantee that even during high load, the system can accept new validation requests, we use a Producer Consumer system design pattern.